Deutschland 83: Music

 The theme for the respective English-subtitled North American and UK broadcasts of the series featured Peter Schilling's "Major Tom (Coming Home)" – the English-language version of Schilling's big 1983 European hit "Major Tom (völlig losgelöst)".
+The same version of the opening sequence was subsequently used in syndication in most other countries.
 However, the markedly different introductory sequence for the German broadcast of the series used New Order's 1983 hit "Blue Monday".

 Critical response

 Deutschland 83 was met with critical acclaim and received a 2015 Peabody Award.
-Rotten Tomatoes gives the show a 100% score with an average rating of 8.2/10, sampled from 22 reviews.
+Rotten Tomatoes gives the show a 95% score with an average rating of 7.8/10, sampled from 37 reviews.
 The consensus states: "An engrossing drama with a fun '80s soundtrack, Deutschland 83 chronicles an intense spy story that brings viewers uncomfortably close to the Iron Curtain."
 On Metacritic, it holds a score of 79 out of 100, based on reviews from 11 critics, indicating "generally favorable reviews".

 The first two episodes of Deutschland 83 premiered at the Berlinale 2015 to very positive reviews.
 In its US television premiere, it also received positive reviews, with mention of its humor and successful depiction of a Cold War thriller, with favorable comparisons to the US show, The Americans.
 Many critics called it the best show of the summer of 2015.

 Writing in The New Yorker, Emily Nussbaum called the show a gorgeous, slinky thriller, praising its recreation of 1983 Germany as "nearly as aesthetically aspirational" as Mad Men.
 She questioned the plot line's credibility as Martin's character repeatedly landed, Zelig-like, "at the center of world-historical events", but didn't deem this to be a "deal-breaker".
 In a mixed review, The New York Times compared the series to shows on the network The CW, given that it focuses on a young adult struggling with being "the only glimmer of sanity in a world gone mad".

 Clemens Poellinger from the Swedish newspaper Svenska Dagbladet awarded the series a 5/6 rating.
 He praises the "excellence in time-faithful environment and details" but also points out the similarities with the series Weissensee.

 Philip Oltermann of The Guardian praised the idea of viewing the Cold War from an East German's perspective, but wrote that the show, instead of taking advantage of its "radical premise", "backtracks into stereotype" by portraying East German officers as "cruel ideologues", and the West German peace movement as "infiltrated not just by Soviet agents, but gay Soviet agents at that".

 Margret Lyons of Vulture.com praised the work of title designer Saskia Marka, because a "huge part of Deutschland is about pop culture, and music in particular, so of course the titles include a famous German pop song of the era, Peter Schilling's 'Major Tom.'"
 Marka's opening credits "combine the song's synth vibes with more ominous historical imagery and a little bit of the show's humor.
 It's the series in a nutshell."